IdpugantiSanjay/bin/README.md

 ##### TODO:

-1. Allow option to specify key name in POST request.
+- [ ] Allow option to specify key name in POST request.
-2. Serialize LinkedHashMap to a file and read from that file when application is started
+- [x] Serialize LinkedHashMap to a file and read from that file when application is started
+- [ ] navigation: easily goto Pastes path and from Pastes goto New Paste
+- [ ] in pastes path.
+User should be able to delete a paste